fiveid/fiveid.github.io/_posts/2015-7-23-Fun-With-Enums.md

 var today = "Thursday";
 ```

 Well, that's no fun.
-And there are a few reasons why Enums are better.
-For one, they provide a degree of surety.
-You can not accidentally assign an incorrect value.
-For example, `Day.Tutherday` will cause an error and prevent the program from being compiled.
+And there are a few reasons why Enums are recommended.
+For one, they provide a degree of certainty.
+You (or someone else working on your code) can not accidentally assign an incorrect value.
+For example, `Day.Tutherday` will cause an error and prevent the program from being compiled, which is good.

 Enums also offer clarity.
 By using `Day.Monday` we can clearly see what's being defined.
-This is something we don't get if we store all our values in an array and select them by index.
+This is something we don't get if we, for example, stored all our values in an array and selected them by index.

-Finally, Enums are Types.
+Finally, Enums in Swift are Types.
 This means that, in our example, we can easily check whether the value is in fact a `Day`.

-In Swift, it also means we can add all sorts of funky functionality.
+This also means we can add all sorts of funky functionality.

 We'll edit our Enum to add a function that will allow us to print what day of the week it is.